IS:13252(Part-1) | IT(Information Technology)

 Why, don’t we look at other benefits of the same -

-- A certified product serves as an evidence that a product has been tested and certified as per prescribed standards.
+- A certified product serves as evidence that a product has been tested and certified as per prescribed standards.

 - A certified product provides a sense of security and safety to the consumers, thus ensuring easy acceptance.